Canon 5DS vs Sony A7R III

-The Canon EOS 5DS and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in February 2015 and October 2017.
+The Canon EOS 5DS and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in February 2015 and October 2017.
 The 5DS is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 50.3 megapixel, whereas the Sony provides 42.2 MP.
+The Canon has a resolution of 50.3 megapixels, whereas the Sony provides 42.2 MP.

 The physical size and weight of the Canon 5DS and the Sony A7R III are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5DS – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is considerably smaller (31 percent) than the Canon 5DS.
 Moreover, the A7R III is markedly lighter (30 percent) than the 5DS.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.